fbgallet/roam-extension-live-ai-assistant/README.md

 You can set the default model to use for Web search (OpenAI or Anthropic models) either in extension settings or by right-clicking on the choosen model in the submenu of `Web search` command.

+> [!CAUTION]
-⚠️ To collect its data and prepare its response, the model will browse several sites: the input tokens used will be much higher than your prompt, leading to additional costs.
+> ⚠️ To collect its data and prepare its response, the model will browse several sites: the input tokens used will be much higher than your prompt, leading to additional costs.
 Additionally, providers charge a fee per 1,000 queries: $10 for Anthropic, and between $25 and $50 for OpenAI, depending on the context size and model.

 Web search context option (in extension settings) for OpenAI models: you can choose the context size extracted from relevant websites.
 Low: fastest, cheaper.
 High: slower, higher cost.
 See pricing [here](https://platform.openai.com/docs/pricing#web-search)